andrewacashner/hearingfaithms/chapters/chapter-2.md

 como no pegaron fuego en la voluntad."]

-This passage of warning comes at the end of Juan's encyclopedic treatment of contemplative practice and mystical experience, and it seems to deliberately echo the "love" chapter of 1 Corinthians in insisting that, as Juan says elsewhere, "a single work or act of the will done in charity is more precious before God than all the visions and revelations and communications from heaven that there can be."
+This passage of warning comes at the end of Juan's encyclopedic treatment of contemplative practice and mystical experience, *The Ascent of Mount Carmel*.
+In concluding the work the monk seems to deliberately echo the "love" chapter of 1 Corinthians in insisting that, as Juan says elsewhere, "a single work or act of the will done in charity is more precious before God than all the visions and revelations and communications from heaven that there can be."
 [@JuandelaCruz:Subida, bk.
 2, ch.
 22, p.
 306:
 "[...] es más preciosa delante de Dios una obra o acto de voluntad hecho en caridad que cantas visiones y revelaciones y comunicaciones pueden tener del